using Dates

 Covariates:

-Dynamical variables: Central, Peripheral
+Dynamical system variables: Central, Peripheral

 Derived: DV